public-awesome/marketplace-outpost/README.md

 }
 ```

-2. Call `Send { contract, token_id, msg }` on a cw721 with the above message. `contract` here is an Outpost Client contract, and `msg` is the `IbcSetAskAwaysMsg`.
+2. Call `Send { contract, token_id, msg }` on a cw721 with the above message. `contract` here is an Outpost contract, and `msg` is the `IbcSetAskAwaysMsg`.

-3. The Outpost Client contract does the IBC NFT transfer to Outpost Server on Stargaze.
+3. The Outpost contract does the IBC NFT transfer to the Hub on Stargaze.

-4. Outpost Server on the Stargaze side receives the message, and calls `SetAsk {}` on Marketplace.
+4. The Hub on the Stargaze side receives the message, and calls `SetAsk {}` on Marketplace.

 5. When an NFT is sold, the proceeds are sent to the `payment_address` specified in the IBC Set Ask message.